 Book Bolt is a fantastic and very affordable Amazon KDP tool for not only keyword analysis but also book creation.
 In terms of keyword research, Book Bolt has some powerful features to accurately detect profitable niches, and carefully analyze keywords.

 It also allows you to spy on your competitors and steal the keyphrases that generate sales.
-Basically, this tool has everything that Self Publishing Titan extensions have, plus a lot more.
+Basically, this tool has everything that Self Publishing Titans extensions have, plus a lot more.

 Here’s all that Book Bolt offers:

 - Advanced keyword and competition analysis with in-depth insights